 This is a brief history and summary of parking for the 5000 - 5100 blocks of Westminster Place.

 Parking has long been a matter of contention and discussion on our street, and it takes a disproportionate amount of the Board's time and energy.
 Often this is because the laws and rules that govern it are not fully understood.
-The Board of Trustees encourages personal responsibility; and "open discourse, courtesy and trust among us to give, RECEIVE and seriously consider neighborly suggestions." (ref: "Parking" paragraphs on the Westminster Chimes Web site, published by the Board of Trustees)
+The Board of Trustees encourages personal responsibility; and "open discourse, courtesy and trust among us to give, RECEIVE and seriously consider neighborly suggestions." (ref: Westminster Chimes Web site published by the Board of Trustees, no longer on line)

 In the interests of everyone having the same information, this summarizes what we believe to apply.
 It applies to all residents, guests, vendors, contractors, etc; and it is the responsibility of property owners to see that such drivers are considerate.

 2) On May 24, 1976, the Trustees enacted a resolution limiting parking to parallel parking on both sides of the street.
 This was done to meet the access needs of the St. Louis Fire Department.
 Since that time, the suggestion that 119 vehicles could be accommodated has been demonstrated to be conservative and the true number is 20% - 30% higher.
 There is no shortage of legal parking places on our street.